 I started thinking about faster ways to make ice cubes after our automatic ice making contraption broke and the repair guy told me it wasn't worth fixing.
 So I won't go into all the things I didn't know about freezers, just the stuff I didn't know about making ice cubes.

 I remember having metal ice cube trays with a lever when I was a kid long ago and far away.
 Now they seem to be mostly plastic, but lately some are made of silicone.
-For speed, metal is the way to go because of its little insulation, although it tends to cost more.
+For speed, metals the way to go because of its little insulation, although it tends to cost more.

 Dissolved minerals in water tend to lower the freezing point.
 The surfaces tend to freeze first because this is pure water.
 The impurities concentrate in cloudiness in the middle.
 Water in Vancouver is soft, so it has fewer minerals.
 Our ice cubes are still cloudy in the middle, but I see bubbles in there, probably from trapped gases.
 Commercially produced ice is made with a flowing source of purified water so the bubbles get washed away as the ice forms from below.

 In the 1960s, a high school student in Tanzania named Erasto Mpemba wondered why, when his class made ice cream, warm milk froze faster than cold.
 He questioned his teachers and did experiments with water to verify that it happened.
 I think this is an awesome example of asking questions of authorities.
 The tricky thing is that it doesn't always happen and it seems difficult to control just the variables you want to compare.